wasm-forge/ic-test/README.md

 # ic-test

-**ic-test** is a command-line tool that helps to set up and manage canister tests on the Internet Computer (IC) using Rust.
+**ic-test** is a command-line tool that helps to set up and manage Rust canister tests on the Internet Computer (IC) using.
-It makes it easier to create test projects and includes the basic files and setup needed for both IC canisters and optionally EVM (Ethereum Virtual Machine) smart contracts.
+It makes it easier to create a test project and includes the basic files and setup needed for both IC canisters and optionally EVM (Ethereum Virtual Machine) smart contracts.

 The tool reads the `dfx.json` (must exist) and the `foundry.toml` (may exist) files in order to build the test environment automatically.
 It uses `pocket-ic` and `alloy` (foundry) to run tests.
 The generated code and helpers provide: